 In addition to the severe symptoms listed above, there may also be:

-· Swelling of the lips
+· Swelling of the lips, face and / or eyes

 · Abdominal pain, nausea and vomiting